Entwurmen von Katzen

 How often should you deworm your cat?

-When it comes to the frequency of worming treatment, a distinction should be made between outdoor cats and indoor cats.
+When it comes to the frequency of deworming, a distinction should be made between outdoor cats and indoor cats.
 Since outdoor cats are at a higher risk of becoming infected with worms, they should also be dewormed more regularly .
 A quarterly cycle is recommended.
-This way, any worms in the cat's body have no chance to spread widely.
+This way, any worms in the cat's body have no chance to spread too much.

 Indoor cats should be dewormed at least once a year .
 If you do not want to deworm your cat, you can also have the animal's feces regularly tested for worms.
 However, a single sample is usually not informative enough, as it may be that there are no worms in this sample.
 If you decide to have a worm test , it is best to collect feces on three consecutive days and give them to the vet for examination.
 This collective sample provides more reliable information about the actual worm infestation.